U-Company/infrastructure/README.md

 # Prometheus

 This is monitoring service.
 Now, anyone can go here, therefore we don't use credentials.
+If you want to add new service, you go to `./prometheus/config.yml`.
+Than, in section `scrape_configs`, you need add any targets:

+      - targets: ['<your-host>:9090']

+After that, rebot container.

 # Run